svc333/overview/locations.md

 A [multizone region (MZR)](#x9774820){: term} is comprised of 3 or more zones that are independent from each other to ensure that single failure events affect only a single zone.
 MZRs provide low latency (< 2 milliseconds latency) and high bandwidth (> 1000 Gbps) connectivity across zones.

+The advantage of an MZR is that it provides consistent cloud services across the different zones, better resiliency, availability, higher interconnect speed between data centers for cloud platforms, and infrastructure services such as {{site.data.keyword.cos_full}}, and {{site.data.keyword.Bluemix_notm}} load balancers.
+These features can be critical to your applications.
+Deploying the application in an MZR rather than a single zone can increase the availability from 3 9’s to 5 9’s when deployed over three zones.

 The following table lists the {{site.data.keyword.cloud_notm}} MZRs and the region, zone, and data center codes for each one.

 | Location | Region | Zone | Data Center |